arfro/scala-with-cats/READme.md

 Monad that allows us to call monadic method using plain values, so if `f(a: M[Int])` takes a monad for type Int if we change the type to `Id[Int]` we can just call `f(2)` with plain Int.
 This monad could be useful when in production we're running code asynchrounously using `Future` but for tests we want to run it synchronously.
 We then use `Id`.
 As it's identity calling this monad with pure, map or flatmap with always return the value itself.

 ### Either monad
 `Right` represents success and supports map and flatMap directly.
 It's much easier with for comprehensions.
+It's usually used as a "fail-fast" error handling.

 Rules/tips:
 * Better to use smart constructors to avoid type problems: `3.asRight[Int]` vs `Right(3)`
 * you can transform Eithers a lot.
 Just to name a few methods: toOption, fromTry, catchOnly.

 (All above applies to Scala 2.12, before 2.12 it didn't have map and flatMap, in 2.12 it was redesigned but you could use cats.syntax.either._ to make Either right biased prior to 2.12)

+### Try monad
+Just like `Either` only that `Left` is `Throwable`

+### Eval monad
+A monad that allows to abstract over different _models of evaluation_ (lazy vs eager).

+## Error handling
+#### Either
+It's good practice to use algebraic data types with Either - if we use a sum ADT for errors we expect we can nicely pattern match.
+If we also create a type alias it becomes very intuitive: `type LoginResult = Either[LoginError, User]`

+## Algrebraic data types
+Similar to enum.
+It's all about <b>data</b>.
+There is three types of algebraic data types:
+* sum aka. <b>IS A / OR</b>  (sealed trait and case classes, all case classes are all options for this data type)
+* product aka. <b>HAS A / AND</b> (case class with arguments, arguments show there can be infinite options for this data type)
+* hybrid

 ## Higher kinds and Type constructors
 Kinds are like types for types.
 They describe the number of "holes" to fill in a type.
 E.g. List has one "hole" - it can be `List[String]` or `List[Int]` or anything else.